 Part of our Education Programme is to teach children to program or code computers.
 We have a series of after-school and weekend Code Clubs for children from the age of 9 to 18.
 The clubs are for complete beginners through to those with existing experience and expertise.

 The “starter” clubs are designed for children aged 9 to 11 with none, or little, coding experience and run on Thursday afternoons after-school from 17.00 to 18.00 and on Saturday mornings from 9.30 to 10.30.
 The clubs use the national Code Club (www.code-club.org) teaching materials and projects using the SCRATCH language.
 As the children progress, they will start to use HTML and CSS to build web sites and gradually progress to PYTHON.
-Children can sign up for either club.
+Children can sign up for either or both clubs.
 The club will provide the computer equipment and all necessary software.

 These Coding Clubs are completely free for children to attend.
 The clubs welcome both girls and boys.

 When children become confident in PYTHON and C++ they can join the ten-week Electronics Course where they will learn the basics of electronic design and start to develop projects using electronics interfaced to Raspberry Pi, Micro:Bit and Arduino computers.
-The Electronics Club will run on a Saturday for two hours from 11.30 to 13.30.
-There is a small charge of £5 per session for attendees of the Electronics Club as a contribution towards the consumable costs of the electronic components.

 All of the Club Leaders and Assistants are STEM Ambassadors and hold Enhanced DBS Certificates for working with children.